digiaiiris/zabbix-azure-monitoring/README.md

 make
 ```
 - Open explorer and pick up tar.gz file from python/dist folder
-- Create a new release in Github and upload tar.gz for it; tag it with the version number
+- Create a new release in Github and upload tar.gz for it; tag `master` with the version number

 ## Installation